Tricks (novel): Theme

 One reviewer explained that "[Tricks] shows the bad decisions teenagers make."
 Kirkus also added that Tricks is about "[g]raphic sex, rape, drugs, bitter loneliness, despair - and eventually, blessedly, glimmers of hope."

 Reception

 School Library Journal praised Tricks as "[a] graphic, intense tale that will speak to mature teens."
 Karin's Book Nook said, "Ellen Hopkins utilizes her trademark realistic voice; there isn't any sugar-coating of the subject matter here to weave the story of five total strangers to form a heartbreaking look at what some people are forced to do simply to survive."
 Also, Publishers Weekly commented that "[e]ach story is unique (one teen needs money, another was thrown out because of his sexuality, still another was simply looking for love from the wrong person); while readers may connect with some characters more than others, they will long remember each painful story."

 According to the American Library Association's Office of Intellectual Freedom, Tricks was the 98th-most banned and challenged book in the United States between 2010 and 2019.

+Controversy

+The treatment of controversial topics, such as drug use, sexual abuse, and suicide, has led to intense discussions and questions in the United States regarding the depiction of these subjects in youth and educational literature.
+The engagement with these topics contributes to the book being appreciated by readers.
+At the same time, this open handling of sensitive content has repeatedly led to objections and censorship since its publication, such as removal from school libraries and curricula.
+As a result the book got banned repeatedly since 2009.

+According to Ms. Hopkins herself, her books are typically banned due to their sexually explicit nature, spirituality, and inclusion of queer characters and characters of color.
+Tricks was reported as the #1 most banned book in the 2022-2023 year, having been banned from libraries and classrooms in 11 states.
+In 2024, it was the fifth most challenged book according to the American Library Association, with 33 challenges.
+The book has been ranked 98th most banned book for the 2010-2019 decade.
+As of 2024, the book has been banned at schools in Texas, Utah, Virginia, Florida, Iowa, Pennsylvania, Wisconsin, Tennessee, Michigan, Kentucky, South Carolina, Wyoming, and Arkansas.